 Comment themes appear as tags below each comment.

-We also display a theme cloud on the comments report to show the aggregate analysis of comment themes.
-In this theme cloud, themes with a large font size were detected most frequently in the comments.
+We also display a bubble chart on the comments report to show the aggregate analysis of comment themes.

 Can I change the theme associated with a comment?